We Help Clients With Voluntary and Involuntary Business Dissolutions in Florida

 - Notifying Tax Agencies

 When you file for dissolution, your business will likely still have some outstanding tax liabilities.
 It is critically important that all tax issues are properly handled.
 First, you should notify the Internal Revenue Service (IRS), the Florida Department of Revenue and any other state or local tax agencies to which your company may owe money that your business is shutting down.
-Tax issues can be incredibly complicated, and while the IRS provides a general guide for those who are dissolving a business, it is best to always work through your attorney.
+Tax issues can be incredibly complicated, and while the IRS provides a general guide for those who are dissolving a business, it is best to always work through a contracts Lawyer.

 - Notifying Affected parties and Settling Debts